Attack (1956 film): Plot

 Woodruff, Tolliver, Bernstein, Jackson and Snowden (Richard Jaeckel) take refuge in a basement, followed shortly afterward by Cooney.
 Bernstein's leg is broken when a beam falls on it.
 As the men try to get back to their own lines they discover that they are surrounded.
 Cooney orders the men to surrender and just as he steps out of the basement to do so he is met by a severely injured Costa, his grievously mangled and bloody arm dangling uselessly.
 It is clear that Costa is gravely wounded and, as he collapses to the ground in front of Cooney, he appeals to God to give him enough strength to kill Cooney.
 Before Costa dies, Cooney mocks him by kicking his pistol away.
 Cooney then orders the remaining survivors to surrender, even though they have not been discovered.
 Woodruff angrily refuses, as there are members of the SS in the advancing German troops, and Bernstein is Jewish and injured.
 Surrendering would be a guaranteed death sentence for Bernstein as Woodruff knows the SS will not honour his POW rights.

 Woodruff demands that Cooney relent, and threatens to shoot his commanding officer if he tries to proceed.
 When Cooney continues, Woodruff, with no other choice, shoots and kills the captain.
 Feeling remorse, Woodruff instructs Tolliver to place him under arrest, but Tolliver and the other GIs reject his command.
 Each man, except Snowden, steps forward and shoots Cooney to prevent Woodruff from taking the blame.
 Snowden returns to report that the town is empty and American reinforcements are arriving with the Germans in full retreat.

 Bartlett finds the men and demands to speak to Cooney; the men point to his body.
 The men then intervene before Woodruff can confess and inform the Colonel that Cooney was killed by the Germans, but Bartlett senses immediately that they are covering for Woodruff.
 He dismisses the men and, alone with Woodruff, tries to bribe the younger officer with a field promotion to captain.
 Woodruff reluctantly seems to go along until Bartlett then announces that he is going to nominate Cooney for the Distinguished Service Cross award.
-Outraged, Woodruff accuses Bartlett of orchestrating the whole thing in order to get rid of Cooney and gain favour with his powerful father.
+Outraged that a coward should be honored, Woodruff accuses Bartlett of orchestrating the whole thing in order to get rid of Cooney and gain favour with his powerful father.
 Bartlett remarks that Woodruff has too much to lose if he makes the whole affair public, and leaves after promising to get a medal for Costa too.
 As he leaves Woodruff decides to do the right thing to honour Costa, and calls the commanding general, Gen. Parsons, on the radio to file a full report.